Ghia

 Key Findings:

-User Persona
+User Personas

 The users prioritize bold, interesting flavors and want clear descriptions, ingredient transparency, and guidance for how to enjoy the drink.
 While they’re motivated by wellness and avoiding hangovers, they still expect a premium experience